Anti-Federalists: History

 The Anti-Federalists played upon these feelings in the ratification convention in Massachusetts.
 By this point, five of the states had ratified the Constitution with relative ease, but the Massachusetts convention was far more disputed and contentious.
 After a long debate, a compromise (known as the "Massachusetts compromise") was reached.
 Massachusetts would ratify the Constitution with recommended provisions in the ratifying instrument that the Constitution be amended with a bill of rights.
 (The Federalists contended that a conditional ratification would be void, so the recommendation was the strongest support that the ratifying convention could give to a bill of rights short of rejecting the Constitution.)

 Four of the next five states to ratify, including New Hampshire, Virginia, and New York, included similar language in their ratification instruments.
-As a result, once the Constitution became operative in 1789, Congress sent a set of twelve amendments to the states.
+As a result, shortly after the Constitution became operative in 1789, Congress sent a set of twelve amendments to the states.
 Ten of these amendments were immediately ratified and became known as the Bill of Rights, with one of the other two becoming the 27th Amendment—almost 200 years later.
 Thus, while the Anti-Federalists were unsuccessful in their quest to prevent the adoption of the Constitution, their efforts were not totally in vain.
 The Anti-Federalists thus became recognized as an influential group among the Founding Fathers of the United States.

 With the passage of the Constitution and the Bill of Rights, the Anti-Federalist movement was exhausted.
-Some activists joined the Anti-Administration Party that James Madison and Thomas Jefferson were forming about 1790–91 to oppose the policies of Treasury Secretary Alexander Hamilton; this group soon became the Democratic-Republican Party.
+Some activists joined the Anti-Administration party that James Madison and Thomas Jefferson were forming about 1790–91 to oppose the policies of Treasury Secretary Alexander Hamilton.
+Hamilton's Pro-Administration faction became the Federalist Party, while the group opposing Hamilton soon became the Democratic-Republican Party.
 When Jefferson took office as the third president in 1801, he replaced Federalist appointees with Democratic-Republicans and sought to focus on issues that allowed the states to make more of their own decisions in matters.
 He also repealed the whiskey excise and other federal taxes, shut down some federal offices and broadly sought to change the fiscal system that Hamilton had created.